When is it Illegal for Landlords To Raise Rent?

 • During the lease term without an increase provision

-• Above what is allowed by rent control
+• Above what rent control laws allow

 • Without proper notice